 This tile is from Project Pack 2, The Twelve Days of Zentangle.
 On day four we are doing a twist on Diva Dance.
 Here, you see it drawn both as a ribbon and as a spirals (Diva Dance rock-n-roll.)
 However, a new technique has been added.
 It looks as if the tangle has developed arms.
 Rick refers to these as “sproings!”
 You can learn all about them by watching the video, here .

 This is another exercise from Project Pack 1.
 This time, we’re drawing a variation of Bales on a black tile.
 You can watch Martha create this version here .
 The differences between mine and the video are that I used the narrowest Gelly Roll to draw the grid lines, and then the 08 to draw the diamonds.
 I also chose to use the white pastel a bit differently.
 I drew small lines radiating between the lines at the intersections.
+Then I use my tortillon to lightly draw across the lines.
+This gave more of a “starlight” or “twinkling” effect which I liked much better.

 This tile is from Project Pack 2, The Twelve Days of Zentangle.
 On day three, Maria introduced a new tangle: Rumpus!
 This is an interesting tangle that starts off with a few dots and then builds like a symphony to a finale with sections being drawn behind one another.
 You, too, can be mesmerized watching her draw in the video here .
 In addition, another technique, which she refers to as “enthatching” is introduced.
+This is where fine lines are stroked out from a corner or a center to add color and dimension.
+Here, I used various blue-inked pens and markers to add color to the design.

 Merry Christmas.
 Here’s wishing you all, friends, family, fellow tanglers, a very Merry Christmas.
 May this day be filled with joy, good company, and lots of fun for you all.
 Zentangle drawn on Strathmore Vellum Bristol using a black, Micron pen.
 Shading done with graphite pencil.
 Tangles: Dewd Shattuck Zailz